BuilderIO/figma-html/README.md

 Importing HTML layers to Figma is a best-effort process.
 Even getting 90% there can save you a ton of time, only having to clean up a few things.
 A few known limitations

-- pseudoelements are not supported
+- not all element types are supported (e.g. iframe, pseudoelements)
-- some CSS properties (e.g. overflow) are not supported or not fully supported
+- not all CSS properties are supported or fully supported
-- not all types of images are supported (animated gifs, webp)
+- not all types of media are supported (video, animated gifs, etc)
-- resizing information is not generated
 - all fonts have to be uploaded to Figma or a best effort fallback will be used

 If you find any issues or have feedback at all please [make an issue](https://github.com/BuilderIO/html-to-figma/issues/new)